Kazhuu/movelister/README.md

     missing Python macro folders from the metadata.xml.
 * Input list from Input sheet is not taken from correct input list when Details sheet is generated.
 At the moment Default input list is always taken.
-* Input sheet group column is not used, remove it and make sure code is not using either.
 * Input sheet color column is not used.
 Use it in Details sheet on result column with conditional formatting.
 * About sheet needs to be cleaned up.
 Remove unused color options and future